whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 "Perfect" has a few meanings.
 In one sense, everyone is perfect because everyone is basically good.
 In another sense, no one is perfect because everyone makes mistakes.
 Many people have developed bad habits and subconscious hurtful behaviors.
 Expect people, including yourself, to make mistakes and act hurtfully, often without knowing it.
 Be ready for these challenges.

 A person doesn't need to be "perfect" or never make mistakes in order to be trustworthy.
-The willingness to consistently acknowledge one's mistakes and grow from them lets a person cultivate deep integrity and become very trustworthy.
+The willingness to take accountability for mistakes and grow from them lets a person cultivate deep integrity and become very trustworthy.

 Likewise, no relationship is perfect, but relationships can _deepen_ when people commit to growing together over time.